zooniverse/subject-assistant/README.md

 - GitHub Pages for hosting Front End app
 - Zooniverse Kubernetes system for hosting Proxy Server
 - Both set up to use `*.zooniverse.org` domain names.

+### Special Dev Notes: Deployment Wonkiness

+Hi, Shaun here.
+As of 2019.12.06 there is an issue that I haven't correctly solved: there are TWO `index.html` files, which might result in a messy deployment.

+- The first `index.html` created for production environment is created by running `npm run build` and is found in `/app/index.html`.
+- The second `index.html` is found in the root `/` folder, and is the actual `index.html` users see when they go to `https://subject-assistant.zooniverse.org/`

+This wonkiness was the result of a change of deployment targets, from serving `/app` on one of our static site buckets to simply serving `/` from github.io via `https://subject-assistant.zooniverse.org/`

+For the moment, the manual solution is to:
+- run `npm run build`
+- copy `/app/index.html` to `/index.html`
+- change `<script src="./main.js"></script>` to `<script src="./app/main.js"></script>`